w3f/polkadot-wiki/docs/learn-consensus.md

 set of rules for selecting the validator set and does not specify a chain selection rule or how a chain might reach finality.
 PoS algorithms have traditionally been paired with an algorithm for coming to Byzantine agreement between nodes.
-For example, [Tendermint](learn-comparisons-cosmos) is a practical Byzantine fault tolerant algorithm which uses PoS as its validator set selection method.
+For example, [Tendermint](learn-comparisons-cosmos) is a practical Byzantine fault tolerant algorithm that uses PoS as its validator set selection method.

 ## Why not Proof of Work?